krzysu/blog.myviews.pl/pages/posts/en/2018-02-management/management.md

 #### 1. Software is managed by people who have no idea about software development

-Let's face it, most of people who are telling you what to do, have no education or experience in software development.
+Let's face it, many people who are telling you what to do, have no education or experience in software development.

 How many times did you receive a feature specification, which after further examination, **didn't make any sense?**
-Managers like to spend time on long meetings and create their roadmaps and specifications.
+Managers like to spend time on long meetings and create their road-maps and specifications.
 The problem is that they almost never invite engineers.
 And later, when presenting their "next big thing" to us, they get stuck on the second question we ask.
 In other cases, problems start to happen later in the development process.
 Nobody is able to predict, plan and prepare for all possibilities when producing software, without actually writing it and testing.

 How many times did you receive a short message from your PM, like: "hey, could you just change this [one little thing]?".
 But after checking and understanding what it is really about you felt bad and sad.
 Because you knew that this "small" change doesn't fit into your system "just like that" and it will be a pain to maintain it in the future.
 Managers think they are clever and they will save development time now.
 But **why they never include time needed to maintain and clean it up later in the future?**